- info@thrivehouseorm.org

 Salvation means:

+Salvation is not you “cleaning yourself up” for God.
 Salvation is God coming to you in Jesus—even in your mess—and offering you a way out.

 You come to Jesus, and He begins to fix what you could never fix on your own.